 A sustaining member of the Jr. League of OKC and a past member of the Jr. Leagues of Austin and Los Angeles, she studied communications at University of Central Oklahoma and St. Edwards University in Austin, Texas.
 Learn more at www.pureprokc.com and follow her #prtips on Twitter.

 Mari Farthing loves reading and writing.
 She loves to read about writing and reading and write about reading and writing.
 A technical writer and editor for 20 years, she branched out into freelance writing and editing ten years ago.
-Mari joined the staff of MetroFamily Magazine in 2004, where she earned several industry awards for writing and editing.
-She has been the Editor of MetroFamily Magazine since 2008.
+Mari was formerly the editor of MetroFamily Magazine where she earned several industry awards for writing and editing.

-When not discussing parenting issues, she is the co-Editor of The Music Mamas (www.themusicmamas.com) and The Music Minis (www.themusicminis.com), blogs dedicated to writing about music news and reviews.
-Mari also blogs about books at Book End Babes (www.bookendbabes.com) and maintains a personal blog at www.marimargene.blogspot.com.
+She is also the co-Editor of The Music Mamas (www.themusicmamas.com) and The Music Minis (www.themusicminis.com), blogs about books at Book End Babes (www.bookendbabes.com) and maintains a personal blog at www.marimargene.blogspot.com.
 Find her on Twitter as @marifarthing.
+If you’re looking for an editor for your next fiction or non-fiction project, give her a call.
+(This applies to non-Buzz contracted authors.)
+All buzz authors receive editing as part of the contract.

 Mari credits her professional success to a stroke of pure luck (read: hard work, dedication, professionalism and drive).
 She looks forward to getting submissions (following the sub guidelines listed here) at buzzbookseditor (at) gmail (dot) com and working with Buzz Books’ incredible authors.
 She also published her first fiction short story under the pen name, Mari Hestekin, in the Something Wicked anthology.